 Note: Selamat siang (good day) and selamat sore (good afternoon) are more commonly used when greeting people in Bahasa Indonesia, not the Malaysian language — although they will be understood.

-Times of Day for Greetings in Malaysia
+Times of Day for Greetings

 Even locals from different parts of Malaysia differ in their usage, so don't worry too much about when afternoon officially fades into evening.
 If you guess wrong, someone will probably reply with the correct greeting.